pauline-rugwevera/kinder-speech/README.md

 [Link to live website](https://pauline-rugwevera.github.io/kinder-speech/)
 # UX
 ## Site owner's goals
-The reason behind the creation of this website is to present the public with the speech and language programs for children.
-It shows exactly the types of programs offered to help the children speak, the manner of the classes as well well as the staff.
-The owner finally presents how users can get in touch about more information.
+* To present speech and language programs for children to the public and how it improves them to speak the manner of the classes as well well as the staff.
+* Users to easily navigate the site
+* Connect with all the customers including the potential ones
+* Make sure users find it easy to ask any  questions or give feedback
 ## User goals
 ### New user goals
 * User is able to find information and mission about the speech and language site.